Devise or refine your picture book manuscripts with this handy toolkit

 Short, focused video and audio lessons to guide you through key concepts

-Real examples of common issues and how to fix them
+Examples of common issues and how to fix them

 This resource is ideal for: